BrianMitchL/pr-chatter-action/README.md

 The action looks at the review body text and analyzes the sentiment of the text to influence the keyword used for finding a GIF.

-This action is designed to be run on the `pull_request_review` event
+This action is designed to be run on the `pull_request_review` event.

 ```yaml
 on: